VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 ## The Terminal

 In the world of programming, embedded development, and electrical debugging you will inevitably need to understand how to use a terminal/command line at some point.
-While the text only interface can look intimidating, it has some clear advantages, namely it's significantly faster to use the cli or 'command line interface' version of many tools.
-Because of the nature of this book you will be using the terminal frequently, so for convince sake information on using it effectively has been moved to Appendix A, though I highly recommend you read though it now.
+While the text only interface can look intimidating, it has some clear advantages.
+Namely it's significantly faster to use the cli or 'command line interface' version of many tools.
+Because of the nature of this guide you will be using the terminal frequently, so for convince sake information on using it effectively has been moved to Appendix A, though I highly recommend you read though it now.

-I also highly recommend getting autojump (`j`) setup early as it makes navigating around the terminal much faster, furthermore, `bat` makes reading code though cat not suck and `tldr` will save you time when you forget how to use `tar`, set these up early if nothing else.
+At bare minimum, I recommend getting autojump (`j`) setup early as it makes navigating around the terminal much faster, `bat` makes reading code though `cat` not suck, and `tldr` will save you time when you forget how to use `tar`.
+Set these up early if nothing else.
+But really, there's a lot in Appendix A that I think is really cool.
+Do check it out.

 ## Heads up,

 With that out of the way, I want to preface this chapter with a big warning: Getting used to everything we're about to do will be a pretty big leap.
-There's a good chance you've never used a computer that works like we're going to be setting up, but it's what I and many of my friends use daily and for good reason.
+There's a good chance you've never used a computer that works in a way like we're going to be setting up, but it's what I and many of my friends use daily and for good reason.
 This is probably where more opinions are going to show than anywhere else.
-You've been warned.

 [TODO] pacman -Qi , pacman -R